Ancient Diocese of Dol: Metropolitans

 In 862 Salomon dealt directly with Pope Nicholas I, and at first tried to mislead the pope by means of false allegations and forgeries; then he restored Felix of Quimper and Liberalis of Léon to their sees, but still kept Susannus of Vannes and Salocon of Aleth in exile.
 Nicholas I died in 867.
 Pope Adrian II (867-72) and Pope John VIII (872-82) continued to uphold the rights of the Metropolitan of Tours.
-Then came the deaths of Salomon and of Susannus, and a conciliatory mood developed.
+Following the deaths of Salomon and of Susannus, a conciliatory atmosphere developed.

+12th century struggle

-There was no formal act on the part of the Holy See recognizing Dol as a new metropolitan church; it never had control over Rennes or Nantes, and it was mainly over the new Sees of St. Brieuc and Tréguier that it exercised ascendancy.
-Finally in May, 1199, Pope Innocent III restored the old order of things, and subordinated anew all Brittany to Tours but did not interfere with the diocesan boundaries set up by Nomenoë, and they remained in force until the Revolution.
-The Bishop of Dol retained until 1789 the insignia of an archbishop, but without an archbishop's privileges.
+There was never a formal act on the part of the Holy See recognizing Dol as a new metropolitan church.
+Dol never had control over Rennes or Nantes, and it was mainly over the new Sees of St. Brieuc and Tréguier that it exercised ascendancy, if not canonical authority.
+On 15 May 1144, Pope Lucius II issued yet another bull, "Quae iudicii veritate," in which he repeated the rulings of his predecessors Nicholas, John, Leo IX, Gregory VII, and Urban II, that Dol and all the other dioceses of Brittany must recognize Tours as their metropolitan.
+After the death of Bishop Roland of Dol, no bishop of Dol should aspire to the use of the pallium.
+Pope Lucius was generous to Bishop Gaufridus, the current bishop of Dol, however, ruling that he could keep the pallium, but that none of his successors should have it.
+On the same day, Lucius II issued an order to the bishops of Saint-Brieuc and Tréguier, releasing them from any obedience to the bishop of Dol, and ordering their obedience to the metropolitan of Tours.
+On 3 March 1154, Pope Anastasius IV made the same ruling in favor of the metropolitan of Tours.

+Finally in a bull of 1 June 1199, Pope Innocent III restored the old order of things, and subordinated anew all the dioceses of Brittany to the metropolitan of Tours; he did not, however, interfere with the diocesan boundaries set up by Nomenoë, which remained in force until the Revolution.
+The Bishop of Dol retained until 1789 the title and insignia of an archbishop, but without an archbishop's privileges or an ecclesiastical province.